dart-archive/www.dartlang.org/src/site/tools/dartdocgen/index.markdown

 `--exclude-lib=<library>`
 : Exclude the specified library from the generated documentation.

-Docgen includes a number of options that apply only to generating the Dart SDK documentation.
-Those are not documented here, but you can obtain a list by using the `docgen -h` command.
+Dartdocgen includes a number of options that apply only to generating the Dart SDK documentation.
+Those are not documented here, but you can obtain a list by using the `dartdocgen -h` command.